British Values Intent:

 These are addressed at the Rochester Grammar School in the following ways:

 Students are encouraged to speak out about their own ideas- a key aspect of modern democratic values.
 This is achieved not only during lessons, where discussion is encouraged, but also through the school’s own student voice structures.
 The most prominent of these is the election of the Executive Officer team, including the Head Girl.
 Candidates for these positions must give speeches to the student body and there then follows an election.
 These students work as a conduit between SLT and the student body to share ideas and changes.
 Students also participate in democracy with impact beyond the school.
 An example of this is the elections for the UK Youth Parliament, where the RGS not only had the highest voter turnout in Medway, but also provided the most candidates for the election.
-An ongoing aspect of student democracy is the Student Council that has representatives from each form group and discusses proposals for improving the school.
+An ongoing aspect of student democracy are the Student Voice Groups that have representatives from each House and year group and discuss proposals for improving the school.
 Finally, students are able to voice their own ideas and interests through the multitude of clubs available, for example, the Debating Society meets every week and most debates are in response to student requests.

 Within the curriculum, democracy is taught explicitly in a number of subjects.
 Examples of this include the emergence of democracy in the UK in History lessons, where students study the extension of the franchise in the 19th and 20th Centuries, the study of the abuses of democracy in the modern world in Geography and the role of democratic organisations such as trade unions in Business Studies.
 In sixth form, a number of subjects address the nature of democracy, most notably (and obviously) in Politics, but also in subjects such as History (where dictatorships form a significant proportion of study) and English literature, where it forms a context for the study of dystopian texts.
 Furthermore, students are given lessons on the nature of democracy in tutorial time, usually in conjunction with events in the news, such as the US political system during the presidential elections and these topics are also covered during the regular school assemblies lead by both staff and students.